 How to buy train tickets

-You can buy railway ticket by two ways, directly at train stations or online.
+You can buy a railway ticket in two ways, directly at train stations or online.

 Hanoi train station office: Le Duan St.